vmtk/scala-lang/documentation/installation.md

     source /Applications/vmtk.app/Contents/MacOS/vmtk

 into the .profile file in your home directory and restart a new Terminal (or start a new tab).
-At this point, not only vmtk becomes available at the command line, but you also get vmtk and VTK, Python-wrapped, for free.
-As a check, fire up a terminal, enter the python shell and type
+At this point, not only vmtk becomes available at the command line, but you also get vmtk and VTK, Python-wrapped, for free. <br/>As a check, fire up a terminal, enter the python shell and type

     from vmtk import vmtkscripts
     from vmtk import vtkvmtk